 The whole film feels a bit lost and filled with things to just pad out the running time.
 The action isn’t quite as breathtaking as you expect, and the traveling companions definitely aren’t.

 While in Raiders you felt the connection and chemistry with Marion (Karen Allen) the moment she was introduced, Willie is just never engaging.
-I never care about her or who she is and that’s because she’s just a bit of a void.
-She is painted with incredibly broad strokes and she serves as nothing more than someone for Indy to play off of.
+I never care about her or who she is because she’s just a bit of a void.
+She is painted with incredibly broad strokes and serves as nothing more than someone for Indy to play off of.

 And I certainly don’t love Short Round (Jonathan Ke Quan), but I didn’t hate him either.
 If an Indy story wanted to update me on what happened to him later in his life, I wouldn’t hate it.
 But if a story mentioned Willie again, I would wonder why we’re wasting time on it.

-This was the film that showed us that perhaps the stories shouldn’t venture out of the realm of Christian artifacts and the Nazis as the enemies, a lesson that clearly was ignored later on when it came time to the fourth film.
+This was the film that showed us that perhaps the stories shouldn’t venture out of the realm of Christian artifacts and the Nazis as the enemies, a lesson that clearly was ignored later on when it came time for the fourth film.

 For years I’ve felt the first three films were all worth revisiting, but I really don’t think I will be putting on this one again any time soon.
+(2024 Sean here… I did… and not one opinion changed.
+Outside of this project, this just isn’t a movie I need to revisit.)